How to Connect to Our BYOD Network

 - Windows 7 and later

 - Linux 14.04 and later

 - Fedora Linux 18 and later

 - The district is not responsible for troubleshooting personal devices.

-- Internet traffic will be filtered to block inappropriate content as required by law.
+- Internet traffic will be filtered to block inappropriate content as required by law for public schools.